nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ExpressLibrary home folder.

+**Q**: Why can't I set due date to be in the past using the `borrow` command?
+What if the book was not borrowed today?<br>
+**A**: Please use the `editBook` command after `borrow` if you would like to edit dates without the current date checks. `borrow` is intended to be used as if the person was borrowing the book on that day.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary